Man Goes On Stabbing Rampage In Russia, Wounds 7

 At least seven people were wounded by a man with a knife who went on a stabbing rampage in the northern Russian city of Surgut.

-No one was killed in the attack in the central Siberian city, but four of those hurt were in serious condition, according to state-run Tass news agency, who cited a regional health official.
+No one was killed in the attack in the central Siberian city, but four people were in serious condition, according to state-run Tass news agency, which cited a regional health official.

 Islamic State says the man — shot dead by police — was a "soldier" of the extremist group.
 However, Russian authorities say psychiatric information on the assailant is being sought, suggesting they believe the claim by ISIS may be opportunistic.